UMD-CS-STICs/389Cfall18/README.md

 BPS 1238

 ## Course Description
 This course provides a comprehensive, practical introduction to the technology behind cryptocurrency and the economy surrounding it.
-This course will have a heavy emphasis on Bitcoin, but will touch on other types of cryptocurrency as well.
+This course will have a heavy emphasis on Bitcoin, but will touch on other types of cryptocurrency as well (with a focus on Ethereum).
 This course is primarily intended to focus on the technological aspect of cryptocurrency, but we will also spend time discussing the economics of cryptocurrency.

 ## Textbooks
 Required: